 We will comply with applicable data protection laws.
 This involves us being responsible for personal data which we use in connection with GOG services and equally our Partners (see opposite) will be responsible for personal data which they use in connection with GOG services.

-2.4 GOG works with trusted partners, including our related company CD PROJEKT, developers and publishers, payment providers, customer service software providers and others („Partners”) – more on them later in this Agreement.
+2.4 GOG works with trusted partners, including our related company CD PROJEKT, developers and publishers, payment providers, customer service software providers and others („Partners”) – more on them later in this Policy.

 3. PROTECTING CHILDREN

 3.1 We recognise we have a special obligation to protect personal information obtained from children.
-Legally, children below 13 cannot have a GOG account (but their parents/guardians are welcome to sign up themselves) and we do not and will not knowingly collect personal information from any child under the age of 13 without consent from their parent or guardian.
+We do not and will not knowingly collect personal information from any child under the age of 16.
+If for any reason we decide to collect personal information of children between 13 and 16 we will ask for their parent or guardian consent.
 If you are a parent or guardian and are concerned about the transfer of personal information about your child, please contact email@example.com.

-4.1 When you register a GOG account with us, you will need to provide us: (a) your username; (b) your email address and (c) a password (which is encrypted so that we don’t have access to it).
-In your GOG account settings you can also set your date of birth and your geographical location.
+4.1 When you register a GOG account with us, you will need to provide us: (a) your username; (b) your email address; and (c) a password (which is encrypted so that we don’t have access to it).
+This information is necessary for us to provide you with GOG account requested by you.
+In your GOG account settings you can also set your date of birth, avatar, and your geographical location.
 This information will be protected by your GOG account password.
 You are responsible for keeping it safe - please don't share it with anyone.

 To register a GOG account, we will ask you for and collect some basic personal information, including username and email.
+We need this to provide you GOG account.
 Keep your GOG account password safe.

 4.2 When you use GOG services we may also collect the following information (how we use it is described later in this document):